josdejong/mathjs/docs/complex_numbers.md

   equal.
 - `format([precision])`.
 Get a string representation of the complex number, formatted as `a + bi` where `a` is the real part and `b` the imaginary part.
-  The values are rounded to given precision.
-If precision is not defined, the precision in `math.options.format.precision` is used.
+  If precision is defined, the units value will be rounded to the provided number of digits.
 - `toString()`.
 Returns a string representation of the complex number, formatted as `a + bi` where `a` is the real part and `b` the imaginary part.
-The values are rounded to a fixed precision.
-The precision is defined in the option `math.option.format.precision`.

 ## Calculations